Integrability in $[d+1]$ dimensions: combined local equations and commutativity of the transfer matrices: Introduction

-The first sections of this article are devoted to the analysis of the equations just following from the transfer matrices commutativity starting from low size lattices, and the discussion of the different type non-homogeneous local compatibility equations for the case of $[1+d]$ integrable models or $\mathbb{D}\equiv[1+d]$ dimensional statistical physics.
-In the Section 2 we present a realization of the YBE-type local equations for higher dimensional vertex models - "combined" equations or restricted $\mathbb{D}$-simplex equations, with a possible variety of the intertwiner matrices.
-Then we demonstrate how one can construct integrable models via deducing the matrix elements of the $R$-matrices just from the integrability conditions coming from the commutations of the transfer matrices with small number $n$ of the lattice sites, without fixing the local integrability relations.
-We can see that step by step consideration of such equations can solve entirely the problem by analyzing only limited number of $n$-s.
-The value of $n$ is conditioned by different factors - e.g. the number of the state-variables (spins' values or dimensions of the $R$-matrices), the number of the non-zero elements of the $R$-matrices.
-The apparent advantage and hence the purpose of the considered point of view is that we do not fix the kind of the local equations, which is essential for $\mathbb{D}>2$.
-Then such equations are homogeneous in respect to the matrix element-functions depending on the spectral variables $\{u\}$ and $\{v\}$ (these can be compound variables in general, see e.g. \cite{SHY}).
-Meanwhile, the Yang-Baxter equations in 2D, and their analogs for general $(1+d)$ space-time \cite{BBS1} contain also the matrix element-functions of the intertwiner matrices of number $d$ depending from the variables $\{u,\;v\}$ (and more).
-For small size lattices with powerful calculating techniques one can entirely solve the problem.
-In some sense the presented scheme can be regarded as a test method.
-In the case having positive results (finding solutions for small $n$-s) one can then check the existence of the intertwiner operators using nonhomogeneous Yang-Baxter equations or their higher dimensional analogs.
-Thus as an example by the described scheme we deduce here (see in Section 2 and Appendix) the most general non-homogeneous multi-parametric eight-vertex model's $R$-matrices, which exactly coincide with the previously obtained results in \cite{KhS,SHY}.
-It would be more interesting to realize this concept in such cases, when the direct consideration of the local integrability conditions are not so effective.
-In the work \cite{SHKAS-IP} we have constructed on the regular cubic lattice the 3D $R$-matrix for the chiral Potts model, and particularly for the inhomogeneous Ising model.
-And it is possible to obtain the integrability's possibility for this case just from the transfer matrices commutativity.
-And it seems, that for these models there are no other integrability conditions, except of those which are connected to the 2D projections of the problem.
-Here, in the Section 3 we consider some simple forms of the R-matrix for the 3D 20-vertex models, represented by the projection operators.
-The existence of the solutions we verify by consideration of the vertex-like ZTE and their simplified versions.
-Some simple new 3D statistical solvable models are presented in the Section 3.
-In the next two sections there are constructed the simplified or the combined versions of the 12-edron or IRC equations \cite{Baxt83,BBt} (an analogue of 2D face type YBE, Section 4) and there are discussed also the combined cube equations \cite{KhFKS} (with a non-local spin model's solution, Section 5).
-Here the cube equations are presented in the "semi-check" formulation, with slight adaptations of the indexing and changing the time direction.
-The 2d Hamiltonian operators corresponding to the discussed non-local solutions describe quantum spin-models on the quadratic lattice with the interactions localizable only in one direction.
-The simplified or combined equations contain along the "quantum" three-dimensional $R_3$-matrices also two-dimensional $R_2$-matrices as intertwiner ones, proposed firstly in \cite{ASHS}.
-In \cite{AKS,ASAR} the plain version of the $R_3$-matrices is discussed, where the irreducible three-dimensional matrices are used in the construction of the integrable 1d quantum chain spin-models.
+In Subsection 2.2 we demonstrate how one can construct integrable models via deducing the matrix elements of $R$-matrices just from the integrability conditions followed from the commutations of the transfer matrices with a small number $n$ of lattice sites, without fixing local integrability relations.
+We see that step-by-step consideration of such equations can completely solve the problem by analyzing only a limited number of $n$-s.
+The value of $n$ is conditioned by different factors, for example, the number of state characteristics (e.g., dimensions), the number of non-zero elements of $R$-matrices.
+An apparent advantage and hence the purpose of the considered point of view is that we do not fix the kind of the local equations, which is essential for $\mathbb{D}>2$.
+Then such equations are homogeneous in respect to the matrix-element functions depending on the spectral variables $\{u\}$ and $\{v\}$ (these can be compound variables in general, see e.g. \cite{SHY}).
+Meanwhile, the Yang-Baxter equations in 2D, and their analogs for general $[d+1]$ space-time \cite{BBS1} contain also the matrix element-functions of the intertwiner matrices depending from the variables $\{u,\;v\}$ (and more).
+As an example, by the described scheme we easily reveal the most general non-homogeneous eight-vertex model's $R$-matrices (see the Appendix), which exactly coincide with the previously obtained results in \cite{Baxt,KhS,SHY}.
+In Section 3 we consider some simple R-matrices for the 3D $20$-vertex models, represented by the projection operators.
+We verify the existence of the solutions by the consideration of the vertex-like ZTE and their simplified versions.
+Some simple new 3D statistical integrable models are presented in Section 3.
+The connection of the investigated 3D matrices with the three-qubit quantum gates \cite{LK}-\cite{EDZ} is discussed in the following section.
+In the next two sections we construct the combined versions of the IRC o 12-hedron equations \cite{Baxt83,BBt} (an analogue of 2D face type YBE, Section 4) and the combined cube equations \cite{KhFKS} (Section 5).
+Here the cube equations are modified and presented in the so-called “semi-check” formulation, with slight adaptations of the indexing and with the change of the “time” direction.